codingdracula/identicon/README.md

 Identicon.transformation("name")
 ```

-> Images by default are saved to the images folder.
+> New images by default are saved to the `images` folder.

 ## Examples
 ---